The Centennial defines the notion of "big country."

 The Centennial Valley is very big country.
 It’s a place of sweeping grasslands and wetlands, embraced by the forest ragged peaks of the Centennial and Gravelly Mountains.
 The Centennial looks very much as it did more than a century ago.
 In parts of the valley, not so much as a power line mars the view.
 In the winter, just a handful of people inhabit the valley.
 Summer, the human population is usually fewer than 100—and they are far outnumbered by cattle.

-The Centennial stretches out just beyond the western border of Yellowstone National Park and contains critical migration routes for wildlife throughout the Northern Rockies.
-The valley's expansive wetlands are home to hundreds of bird species, and Red Rock River system is one of the last places where rare Arctic grayling survive.
+The Centennial stretches out just beyond the western border of Yellowstone National Park, protecting the headwaters of the Missouri river as well as critical migration routes for wildlife throughout the Northern Rockies.
+This area, in combination with the High Divide Headwaters and Big Hole, maintains the links between the protected wildlands of Yellowstone, Central Idaho, the Crown of the Continent, and Canada.
+The Centennial’s expansive wetlands are home to hundreds of bird species, and Red Rock River system is one of the last places where rare Arctic grayling survive.
 It supports grizzlies, wolves, elk, deer, and the other magnificent wildlife that draws millions of visitors to Yellowstone.

 Destruction and fragmentation of habitat due to poorly planned development is one of the biggest threats in the Centennial.
 As elsewhere in the state, traditional ranching is under pressure to convert land for resorts, recreational and second home development.

 The spread of non-native plant species poses another serious threat to the health of natural plant and animal communities.
 The suppression of natural fire cycles has also damaged the ecological balance in some areas, particularly among aspen stands and in the rare sandhills.

 The absence of natural fire has also left many forests out of balance, putting them at risk for unnaturally large and catastrophic burns when they do happen.